MAIASP. 2021. No. 13 N.I. Suvorova ( TO THE QUESTION OF EXPANSION OF the PONTIC SYNCRETIC

 village, Rostov Oblast, which are dated 1st c.
 BCE — 1st c.
 CE.
 Iconographic and

 morphological analysis interprets the figurines as depictions of Mēn, Mithra and Attis.
-Their syncretic cult found
+Their syncretic cult

-these cults with the Kabeiri’s earlier cult of agricultural deities can be clearly observed.
-As for the studied figurines, the
+agricultural deities can be clearly observed.
+As for the studied figurines,

-of Bosporan Kingdom and neighboring territories in
+periphery of Bosporan Kingdom and neighboring

-1st c.
-BCE — 1st
+territories in 1st c.
+BCE — 1st c.
+CE. |

 Key words: |